Akicou/FlexibleFasterDecoder/README.md

 A modern, GPU-first CLI for training speculative decoding heads (multi-token prediction / MTP, à la Eagle3) on Mixture-of-Experts LLMs.
 FlexibleFasterDecoder (FFD) orchestrates dataset hydration, tokenization, head fine-tuning, artifact/report generation, and optional Hugging Face publishing in one workflow.

+> Most of the code is still pseudo code. do not use in any production environemnt.
+This Repo merely serves as a staged idea

 ## Highlights

 - **Real speculative heads** → `.safetensors` ready for vLLM-style speculators.